 The polyphenolic profile of fruit juices is likely to include flavonols, free and esterified phenolic acids, and procyanidins.
 Polyphenolics contribute to food and beverage color by serving as substrates for an enzyme to produce brown pigments.
 The procyanidins and condensed tannins provide astringency and bitterness in tea and wine.

 It is important to mention that these tomatoes are not GMO (genetically modified organism) or GE (genetically engineered).
-There is a big ddifferencebetween cross breeding and genitally modifying the seed.
+There is a big difference between cross breeding and genitally modifying the seed.

-In conclusion, I am not going to say that this is the only tomatoe I will grow from now on, because red tomatoes are equally delicious and nutritious.
-However, I have a different type of love for purple vegetables and fruits- yes even crossbreed.
+In conclusion, I think to add this variety of tomato to your yearly crop will be beneficial.
+I will grow this from now on along with red tomatoes because they are equally delicious and nutritious.
+However, I have a different type of love for purple vegetables and fruits.
 That being said, everything with pigment contains Anthocyanin so indulge in vegetables and fruits, even honey and some nuts have it.

 As always thanks for reading and sharing the knowledge with friends and family, so they can too learn about foods rich in Anthocyanins.
 I learned a thing or two while researching as well.
 Don’t ya love it?